-Short of total immersion, you will find a handful of online language-learning programs promising to teach you how to be fluent in Korean.
+Apart from learning by total immersion, a quick internet search will yield a handful of online language-learning programs promising to teach you how to become fluent in Korean.
 Do they live up to their own hype?
-In this article, we will review Rocket Korean, a part of the award-winning Rocket Languages group.
+In this article, we’ll be reviewing one of the more popular language programs – Rocket Korean, a part of the award-winning Rocket Languages group.

 Rocket Korean Review: Overview